npat-efault/picocom/README.md

   time, picocom won't let him (picocom will find the port locked and exit).

-- In the example `~termbox/bin/ttySx` scripts we have completelly disabled the send- and receive-file picocom commands.
+- In the example `~termbox/bin/ttySx` scripts we have completely disabled the send- and receive-file picocom commands.
 This guarantees that picocom won't execute any external commands.
-If you want, you can enable the commands by providing specific file-download file-upload programs as the arguments to `--send-cmd` and `--receive-cmd` picocom command-line options (provided, of-course, that you trust these programs).
-Picocom does not use `/bin/sh` to execute the file-download and file-upload programs and *will not* let the user inject shell-commands when supplying aditional arguments to them.
+If you want, you can enable the commands by providing specific file-upload and file-download programs as the arguments to the `--send-cmd` and `--receive-cmd` picocom command-line options (provided, of-course, that you trust these programs).
+Picocom (starting with release 2.0) does not use `/bin/sh` to execute the file-upload and file-download programs and *will not* let the user inject shell-commands when supplying aditional arguments to them.

 - If you allow send- and receive-file operations as described above, you will, most likely, also need a way for your users to put files